aspose-imaging/Aspose.Imaging-API-References/english/python-net/aspose.imaging/shape/_index.md

 url: /python-net/aspose.imaging/shape/
 ---

-The shape.
+**Summary:** The shape.
 A continuous set of points connected using a specific rule.

 **Module:** [aspose.imaging](/imaging/python-net/aspose.imaging/)